-Trade Centre in Beijing is considered streetWangfujing.
-Locals refer to it the Golden Street.
-Wangfujing 7 was formed centuries ago.
+The center of trade in Beijing is Wangfujing Street.
+Locals designate it as Golden Street.
+Wangfujing was formed 7 centuries ago.
 It has a length of approximately 810 m.
-Along the street there are more than 200 stores.
-Partially Wangfujing is a pedestrian.
-Huge crowds of people visit the street every day.
+There are more than 200 shops along the street.
+Partially Wangfujing is pedestrianized.
+Huge crowds of people visit the street daily.

-Beijing Arbat - the street Lyulichan
+Beijing Arbat - Lyulichan street

-Pedestrian street Lyulichan included in the list of the mostknown streets of the capital.
-On it are shops that sell antiques and works of art.
-This street is like a museum located in the open air.
+Lyulichan pedestrian street is one of the most famous streets in the capital.
+There are shops selling antiques and works of art.
+This street looks like an open-air museum.
 It is located near the city center.
-Lyulichan length is 750 m.
-The street was founded during the reign of the Tang Dynasty.
-Today, its western part is occupied by antique shops and craftsmen's workshops.
-In the eastern part of selling products from beautiful stones, including ornaments made of jade.
-Many hiking trails are across the street Lyulichan.
+Lyulichan is 750 meters long.
+The street was founded during the Tang Dynasty.
+Today its western part is occupied by antique shops and artisan workshops.
+In the eastern part, they sell products made of beautiful stones, including jewelry made of jade.
+Many tourist routes pass through Lyulichan street.

 The alleys of beijing